basho-labs/little_riak_book/en/03-developers.md

 Siblings arise in a couple cases.

-1. A client writes a value passing a stale vector clock, or missing one altogether.
+1. A client writes a value using a stale (or missing) vector clock.
-2. Two clients write at the same time with two different client IDs with the same vector clock value.
+2. Two clients write at the same time with the same vector clock value.

-We'll use the second case to manufacture our own conflict.
+We used the second scenario to manufacture a conflict in the previous chapter when we introduced the concept of vector clocks, and we'll do so again here.

 <h4>Creating an Example Conflict</h4>

-Imagine a shopping cart exists for a single refrigerator, but several people in a household are able to order food for it.
+Imagine we create a shopping cart for a single refrigerator, but several people in a household are able to order food for it.
+Because losing orders would result in an unhappy household, Riak is configured with `allow_mult=true`.

-First `casey` (a vegan) places 10 orders of kale in his cart.
-To track who is adding to the refrigerator with ID `fridge-97207`, his PUT adds his name as a client id.
+First Casey (a vegan) places 10 orders of kale in the cart.

 Casey writes `[{"item":"kale","count":10}]`.